dlateg/IDS-Project/README.md

 Ensure your system is capable of running machine learning software.
 You can follow this guide for help - https://towardsdatascience.com/python-environment-setup-for-deep-learning-on-windows-10-c373786e36d1

-Clone this repository to your local and run using the command - python feature_selection.py
+Clone this repository to your local and run from terminal using the command - python feature_selection.py

 The ipynb file is a jupyter notebook file that shows the ouput of the code